Dating Is Scary, But Why? Part I – The Breakup

 Dating Is Scary

 Breakups are typically very hard.
-Emotions like sadness, anger, disappointment, resentment, confusion, loneliness, abandonment, fear, rejection and self-doubt are just some of the feelings we experience during and after a breakup.
+Emotions like sadness, anger, disappointment, resentment, confusion, loneliness, abandonment, fear, rejection, and self-doubt are just some of the feelings we experience during and after a breakup.
 Many self-help writers and speakers believe that men and women experience different emotions during a break-up.
-This has not been my experience personally or professionally.
-Men and women do experience the same emotions during breakup.
+This has not been my experience, personally or professionally.
+Men and women do experience the same emotions during a breakup.
 The difference is not which emotions we experience; it is which feelings are the loudest and most forceful.
-The second difference between how men and women experience a relationship breakup is how we express these emotions like sadness, anger rejection, fear, self-doubt and the entire continuum of human experience.
+The second difference between how men and women experience a relationship breakup is how we express emotions like sadness, anger, rejection, fear, self-doubt, and the entire continuum of human experience.
 In varying degrees, we all have specific emotions we try to suppress and hide from.
 It is also true that each one of us clings to certain emotions that are most familiar.

 Dating Is Scary, But Why?
 Part I - The Breakup - Providence Holistic Counseling Services - as-soon-as-i-saw-you-i-knew-an-adventure-was-about-to-happen-winnie-the-pooh-quotes